Confirmation and fees

 The College hosts a mandatory orientation program during the two days before classes begin in the fall.
 Students should dress in business casual attire and come prepared with a notebook and writing instrument.
 Both days are filled with introductions, informative presentations, and workshops.
 Student IDs are issued at this orientation event.
 Participation in and completion of this orientation program counts as a percentage of a final grade in one of the first professional year classes.

-The College hosts a White Coat Ceremony prior to the start of classes.
-Family members are invited to observe admitted students transition into a professional pharmacy program, symbolized by the awarding of the student's first white lab coat.
+The College hosts a White Coat Ceremony for Professional Year 1 students each year.
+The White Coat Ceremony for the Class of 2022 will be held on Friday, October 5, 2018.
+Family members are invited to attend the event and observe the student's transition into the professional pharmacy program, symbolized by the awarding of the student's first white lab coat.

 Intern licenses and background checks